kedro-org/kedro/docs/source/kedro_project_setup/settings.md

 A Kedro project's `settings.py` file contains the runtime configuration for the project, including registration of hooks and library components.
 This page explains how settings work and which settings are available.

-A project does not _need_ to have a settings file – in fact, by default, all code in `settings.py` is commented out.
+By default, all code in `settings.py` is commented out.
 In the case that settings are not supplied, Kedro chooses sensible default values.
 You only need to edit `settings.py` if you wish to change to values other than the defaults.

 ## Available settings